 About doctree dependenceies¶

-The doctree of the lino package now has an intersphinx link to the Lino Community Guide.
+The doctree of the lino package now has an intersphinx link to the cg.
 The doctree of the book now has an intersphinx link to the doctree of the lino and xl doctrees.

 The API page about